UQ-PAC/BASIL/docs/il-cfg.md

     Statement(id, block, index)

 A list of jumps (either Calls or GoTos) belonging to a block, which occur after the statements.
-GoTos form the intraprocedural edges, and Calls form the interprocedural edges.
+GoTos form the intra-procedural edges, and Calls form the inter-procedural edges.

     GoTo(id, block, index, destinationBlock)
     Call(id, block, index, destination)